Probing Kirkwood-Dirac nonpositivity and its operational implications via moments: Introduction

 Motivated by the diverse aspects and applications of the KD distribution, in this work, we propose a practical method to detect the nonpositivity of the KD distribution using moment-based criteria, which avoid the need for full process tomography and are thus well-suited for experimental implementation.
 Nevertheless, as a direct operational consequence, our detection framework also enables the identification of coherence and thermodynamic quantities such as nonclassical extractable work.
-Specifically, we define the $m$th-order moments of the KD distribution, which can be accessed through simple functionals in real experiments using shadow tomography that offers a practical alternative to the full tomography.
-Such moment-based techniques have been effectively applied in detecting quantum resources such as entanglement \cite{PhysRevLett.125.200501}, higher Schmidt number \cite{mallick2025detecting}, many-body correlations \cite{PhysRevLett.109.130502}, genuine multipartite entanglement \cite{mukherjee2025efficient}, non-Markovianity \cite{PhysRevA.109.022247}, and Wigner negativity \cite{mallick2025efficient}.
+Specifically, we define the $n$th-order moments of the KD distribution, and show that they can be accessed in real experiments through simple functionals using shadow tomography.
+Such moment-based techniques have been effectively applied in detecting quantum resources such as entanglement \cite{PhysRevLett.125.200501}, higher Schmidt number \cite{mallick2025higher}, many-body correlations \cite{PhysRevLett.109.130502}, genuine multipartite entanglement \cite{mukherjee2025efficient}, non-Markovianity \cite{PhysRevA.109.022247}, and Wigner negativity \cite{mallick2025efficient}.
 Moreover, unlike witness-based approaches \cite{langrenez2024convex}, this criterion is state-independent and requires no prior knowledge of the quantum state.
 We demonstrate its effectiveness through examples involving nonpositive KD distributions.

 The rest of the paper is organized as follows.
 In the next section (Sec.~\ref{s2}), we introduce the detailed overview of the KD distribution, namely its definition and mathematical structure.
 This is followed by an introduction to the moment criteria and its applications in entanglement theory.
 In Sec.~\ref{s3}, we propose our criteria for KD nonpositivity detection based on moments.
 We also provide two explicit examples in support of our criteria.
 We further demonstrate the operational relevance of our criteria in the contexts of detecting quantum coherence and nonclassical extractable work in Sec.~\ref{s4}.
-Finally, in Sec.~\ref{s5}, we summarize our results along with some potential avenues for future research.
+A proposal for evaluating the KD moments using shadow tomography is presented in Sec. \ref{s5}.
+Finally, in Sec.~\ref{s6}, we summarize our results along with some potential avenues for future research.